oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-track-requests-in-jira/rule.md

 ---

-Once you have created your issue (request) and you remain the [Reporter](/Pages/ReportesAndAssignees.aspx), there are several ways you can track them, the most important is via your [Dashboard](/Pages/TrackingRequests.aspx) ; see how to intepret your dashboard [here](/Pages/SystemDashboard.aspx). <br>
+Once you have created your issue (request) and you remain the [Reporter](/Pages/ReportesAndAssignees.aspx), there are several ways you can track them, the most important is via your [Dashboard](/Pages/TrackingRequests.aspx) ; see how to intepret your dashboard [here](/Pages/SystemDashboard.aspx). <br>​​
  Other ways are:

 - using the filter [My Reported Unresolved Issues](/Pages/TrackingRequests.aspx)